-The principal investigator of this study is Dr. Laurie Chan, a professor and Canada Research Chair in Toxicology and Environmental Health from the University of Ottawa.
-In order to engage with a variety of affected stakeholders, a Health Effects Monitoring Program Advisory Committee (HEMPAC) was created as a mechanism for member stakeholders to contribute to the development and implementation of the study.
-HEMPAC meets once a month and consists of the following representatives: Crown-Indigenous Relations and Northern Affairs Canada, the Government of the Northwest Territories Department of Environment and Natural Resources, the Government of the Northwest Territories Department of Health and Social Services, Health Canada, City of Yellowknife, Yellowknives Dene First Nation, North Slave Métis Alliance, Giant Mine Oversight Board, and University of Ottawa.
+Our study is committed to engaging a variety of affected stakeholders.
+A Health Effects Monitoring Program Advisory Committee (HEMPAC) was created as a mechanism for member stakeholders to contribute to the development and implementation of the study.
+HEMPAC meets once a month and consists of the following representatives: Crown-Indigenous Relations and Northern Affairs Canada, the Government of the Northwest Territories Department of Environment and Natural Resources, the Government of the Northwest Territories Department of Health and Social Services, Health Canada, City of Yellowknife, Yellowknives Dene First Nation, North Slave Métis Alliance, Giant Mine Oversight Board, and the University of Ottawa.